 While much of the supervision received by an intern occurs during the course of the day in informal ways, we schedule formal supervision as follows:

 Interns receive, at a minimum, one hour of scheduled, face-to-face supervision from their rotation supervisor each week.
 Rotation and assessment supervisors provide an additional hour or more of supervision on a weekly basis that can include co-facilitation, direct learning, and curbside consultation.
 Interns work with a new supervisor on each of the three rotations during the course of the year.
 Additionally, individual supervision is provided across the entire training year by the training director.
 Having three rotation supervisors provides diversity and multiple perspectives, while consistency with the training director over the course of the year provides objectivity, perspective and additional opportunities for professional development.

 Seminars and group supervision

 Approximately four to five hours per week are dedicated to group supervision, with another 1.5 hours of seminar.
 In addition to providing rich learning experiences, these group activities are a cornerstone of the lovely support and camaraderie that exists in the training program and in the psychology department.

 - In weekly group supervision with the training director, interns review clinical cases and read/discuss relevant theoretical and empirical literature.
 In addition, interns provide peer supervision and read/discuss literature on theories, models and best-practices in clinical supervision.

 - The adult/gero psychodiagnostic supervisor also provides an hour of weekly group supervision with all interns throughout the year (even those on child rotations).
 Early in the year interns are learning specific measures and soon progress to administering assessments and writing reports.
 Reports are carefully read, edited and cosigned by the psychodiagnostic supervisor.
-Early in the year interns rely more heavily on supervision for selection of relevant measures, but at the end of the year are expected to be able select, and administer measures and rite reports that require minimal if any editing.
+Early in the year interns rely more heavily on supervision for selection of relevant measures, but at the end of the year are expected to be able to select, and administer measures and write reports that require minimal if any editing.